 Types of surveys

 Surveys come in all shapes and sizes.
 Email surveys, market research surveys, UX surveys, in-app surveys, NPS surveys – the list goes on and on.
-All of these surveys serve a different purpose and are targeted at different points in the customer journey (as well as across different channels).
+All of these types serve a different purpose and are targeted at different points in the customer journey (as well as across different channels).
 That being said, there is no single way to categorise online surveys.
 There’s just too much overlap.

 So to illustrate which types of surveys you can use to improve overall customer experience and user experience across ALL of your digital channels we will break this section down into the following: surveys for specific channels and most popular survey metrics.